Amr-Aboshama/Mini-Reddit-BackEnd/Mini-Reddit Project/public/docs/source/index.md

     "username": "john",
     "karma": 500,
     "cake_day": "March 8, 2019",
-    "about": "be or not to be"
+    "about": "be or not to be",
+    "photo_path": "storage\/app\/avater.jpg"
 }
 ```
 > Example response (401):